I Don't Want My Child Anymore: What Do I Do? [Your Options for Moving Forward]

 Be able to choose the adoptive parents.
 As a part of your adoption plan, you will be able to list adoptive family preferences.
 Your adoption specialist will then find adoptive family profiles that match, and present them to you to choose from.
 This way you will never have to wonder who is raising your child.

-Decide how much post placement contact you would like.
-Through open adoption, you will be able to stay in touch with your child and their adoptive parents post placement so that you know how they are doing and so that they have the opportunity to know where they came from.
+Decide how much post-adoption contact you would like.
+Through open adoption, you will be able to stay in touch with your child and their adoptive parents post-adoption so that you know how they are doing and so that they have the opportunity to know where they came from.

 It can be hard to think, “I don’t want my child” — but, by coming to this page, you have made the first step in responsibly and safely choosing the best path for your family.
 We know you are in a difficult place at the moment, but remember that there are also resources available to you.
 Please take advantage of them before making any life-changing decisions.